We've finally reached our first beta. Please ensure you are using our DNS server.

 Setting Up DNS on Your Router

-Town OS includes rolodex, a full DNS server with DNSSEC validation, ad blocking, and DANE support.
-To use it, you need to tell your router to hand out the Town OS machine's IP address as the DNS server for your network.
+Town OS includes rolodex, a DNS server that manages authoritative zones for your packages and forwards upstream queries.
+To use it as your network's DNS server, you need to tell your router to hand out the Town OS machine's IP address as the DNS server for your network.
 This way every device on your network automatically uses rolodex for DNS — no per-device configuration needed.

 Find Your Town OS IP Address